top of page

 SUSTAINABLE FASHION

 We’ve all heard about sustainable fashion, maybe from a blogger, or maybe somewhere from a website we’ve accidentally clicked through.
-If you haven’t known it yet, sustainable fashion is also known as “eco-friendly” fashion.
+If you haven’t heard it yet, sustainable fashion is also known as “eco-friendly” fashion.
 This term focuses more on the materials the clothing was used from and how these pieces of fabrics can have a positive or negative impact on the environment.
 It somehow advocates the use of clothing made from different environment-friendly materials and recycling these materials to be made new again.

 FAIR TRADE FASHION

 First of all, there is fair trade and then there is Fairtrade.
 The term ‘fair trade’ refers to the general movement, which encompasses many different organisations with the shared aim of alleviating poverty and promoting sustainable development by ensuring a just and transparent supply chain.
 Fairtrade on the other hand, specifically refers to the certifying and labelling organisation Fairtrade International.
 This type talks mainly about the people behind the clothing that you use.
-It focuses more on the condition of the laborers that work for the company that provides you with clothing.
+It focuses more on the condition of the labourers that work for the company that provides you with clothing.

 ETHICAL FASHION